shadibadria/Assembler_compiler/README.md

 ## A program that compile assembly code to opcode.

-## The pogram does 2 passes and create output files.
+## The pogram does 2 passes and parse the code then  creates output files.
 - First pass:
 Create symbol table and some of the instruction table.